The Board has concluded that action needs to be taken to ensure that the company can continue to service policyholders post-Brexit.

 • If we did not collect the data directly from you, information about the source.

 You also have the right to request erasure of your personal data or to restrict processing (where applicable) in accordance with the data protection laws; as well as to object to the processing of your personal data where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object on those grounds.
-In addition, you have the right to data portability of your information and the right to be informed about any automated decision-making we may use.
+In addition, you have the right to data portability of your information and the right to be informed about any automated decision-making we may use, currently we do not use any automated decision-making.

 If we receive a request from you to exercise any of the above rights, we may ask you to verify your identity before acting on the request.
 This is to ensure that your data is protected and kept secure.
 If your request is made by electronic means, we will respond using the commonly used electronic form unless you specifically requests otherwise.
 When requested, and provided that it is practical and commercially feasible to comply with the request and there is no legal or regulatory need for us to keep the information, we will delete identifying information from current operational systems.